 Interim Executive Director

 An organization also may enter assessment-mode due to the planned or unplanned departure of its staff leader.
 Hiring an interim executive director allows for a period of purposeful transition in which board and staff take time to focus on identifying their organization's long-term needs.
 Skillful leadership during this period allows all concerned to process thoughts and feelings before moving on to welcome a new long-term leader.
-Kathy is an experienced executive director who previously served as interim for a large regional food bank, a national civil rights organization, and a local nonprofit that provides English classes and employment programs for immigrants.
-She is available to serve as interim executive director for Washington, DC human services organizations during times of leadership transition.
+Kathy is an experienced executive director who has served in an interim capacity for national, regional, and local organizations.
+She is available to serve as interim executive director for human service and civil rights organizations in the Metro DC area during times of leadership transition.

 Policy Analysis and Program Evaluation - for organizations addressing homelessness and poverty

 In the ceaseless press of direct service work, even great nonprofit organizations often find it hard to make time to keep up with best practices in the field, or to consistently evaluate their own work.
 Kathy is a highly-trained researcher who also has deep experience developing and leading programs serving homeless and very low-income people.
 She can help you investigate best practices relevant to your organization's work, or focus on evaluating a program you want to improve.